Authored by the expert who managed and guided the team behind the Greece Property Pack

 Do people think houses are overpriced in the Greek Islands as of 2026?

-Houses in the Greek Islands typically stay on the market for 3 to 9 months before selling, with correctly priced prime villas often moving in weeks during the pre-summer rush, while overpriced or legally complicated properties can sit for 12 to 18 months or longer.
+Houses in the Greek Islands in 2026 typically stay on the market for 3 to 9 months if correctly priced, though prime turnkey villas on popular islands can sell in just weeks ahead of the summer season, while overpriced or legally complicated properties can sit for over a year.

 You'll find our latest property market analysis about the Greek Islands here.